SeppPenner/512kbChecker/README.md

 512kbChecker
 ====================================

-512kbChecker is an executable to check files if they are too large for IBM Lotus Notes Sametime.
+512kbChecker is an executable to check gif files if they are too large for IBM Lotus Notes Sametime.
 The executable was written and tested in .Net 4.6.2.

 [![Build status](https://ci.appveyor.com/api/projects/status/0p2unbxcfge97f84?svg=true)](https://ci.appveyor.com/project/SeppPenner/512kbchecker)